rukykf/rikon/README.md

 After cloning the repository, you should have a folder named `rikon` somewhere in your file system.

+## Pre-requisites
+The instructions that follow assume that you are on a UNIX based operating system like MacOs or Linux and that you have Nodejs installed.

+If you're on Windows, you have a few options
+- Option 1: Use Vagrant for development.
+There are detailed instructions for setting up this project on a Vagrant machine on Windows below
+- Option 2: Use Windows Subsystem for Linux version 2
+- Option 3: Use [Git Bash for Windows](https://gitforwindows.org/) instead of the Windows Command Prompt / Powershell terminal.
+Git Bash this should give you most of the commands you'll need for development of this application.

+You can look up instructions for installing NodeJS on your machine:

 ## Development Environment
 Advisable to use WebStorm or any other Intellij based IDE (Integrated development environment) for development because it makes it much more convenient to run and debug / step through the tests.
 If you can't get Webstorm (since it isn't free, VSCode is also okay).
 To learn more about using a debugger see these links: